 The cost of housing also takes up, on average, a larger proportion of household income in Ontario than it does in many other Canadian cities.

-The Cabbagetown Preservation Association has operated successfully since 1988.
-Its mission is to preserve the historical landmarks of this region at the east end of Downtown Toronto.
+The Cabbagetown Preservation Association maintains a mission to preserve the historical landmarks of this region at the east end of Downtown Toronto.
 This includes architectural integrity of the neighborhood in an official Heritage Conservation District.

 Revitalization of urban areas and other neighborhoods of Toronto is important to residents, visitors, and business enterprises in that ongoing development and preservation increases economic growth and improves ways of life.